zacpez/appear/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

-Appear is a CLI toolkit to generate application code.
+Appear Schema is a CLI toolkit to generate application code.

 * Swiftly write application code by leaving the repeatable tasks for a generator.
 * Improve maintainability by making the application files consistent.